Danielle is a girl with a dream, a truck, and a passion for bees. Here's the story of the woman behind The Honey Truck.

 It all began with a cup of tea.

 Danielle Brooks loves drinking tea, especially with honey.
-One day, while she sat sipping a cuppa, she thought how awesome it would be to have her own hive to harvest honey from.
-She started researching bees and how to keep them.
+One day she thought how awesome it would be to have her own hive to harvest from; so she started researching bees and how to keep them.
 After checking out every book in the library on the subject, she decided to jump in with both feet.

 About the truck

-Danielle may be the hands and feet of the company, but the real star of the show is her cherry red 1963 Ford Econoline truck.
-She lovingly named it Kennedy as a historical nod to President John F. Kennedy, who was assassinated in 1963.
-Danielle and her husband Rich found Kennedy on Craigslist.
-It’s been an adventure ever since.
+Danielle may be the hands and feet of the company, but the real stars of the show are her cherry red 1962 and 1963 Ford Econoline trucks.
+She lovingly named them Glennda and Kennedy respectively.